Trip Facts

 Meals: Breakfast, Lunch, Dinner

-After breakfast, begin your trek through a dense rhododendron and pine forest, surrounded by breathtaking mountain views.
-Visit the Numbur Cheese Trekking Trail, where you can taste the yak cheese produced locally.
+After breakfast, begin your trek through dense rhododendron and pine forests, surrounded by breathtaking mountain scenery.
+Along the way, visit the Numbur Cheese Trekking Trail, where you can sample locally made yak cheese.

-The trail offers incredible vistas of Mt.
-Gaurishankar, the Manaslu region, Annapurna Range, and neighboring peaks.
-As you progress, pass Mani walls adorned with Buddhist paintings and scriptures, leading you to Pikey Peak Base Camp.
-Enjoy mesmerizing views of the mountains, diverse flora, and fauna throughout your journey.
+The route offers magnificent views of Mt.
+Gaurishankar, the Manaslu region, the Annapurna Range, and several neighboring peaks.
+As you continue, pass Mani walls decorated with vibrant Buddhist paintings and inscriptions before arriving at Pikey Peak Base Camp.
+The day’s journey is filled with spectacular mountain vistas, diverse flora, and opportunities to experience the peaceful beauty of the Himalayas.

 Day 08: Climb Pike Peak - - Trek Lamjura La